isakjohanssson/Knight-s-Tour/README.md

 # Knight-s-Tour
-Run main.py to see the knight's tour.
-Change the default starting position in main.py. chess_objects.py contains classes for the chessboard and its routes. plot.py includes a plot function to plot the knight's tour.
+Run main.py to see the knight's tour, input your starting position. chess.py contains useeful chess objects. plot.py includes a plot function to plot the knight's tour.